-Diabetic retinopathy generally starts without any noticeable change in vision.
-However, an ophthalmologist, or eye specialist, can detect the signs.
+Diabetic retinopathy generally starts without any noticeable change in the vision.
+However, an eye specialist, called an ophthalmologist, can detect the signs.

-It is crucial for people with diabetes to have an eye examination at least once or twice annually, or when recommended by a physician.
+It is important that people with diabetes have an eye examination at least once a year or when a doctor recommends that they do.

-The following methods are commonly used to diagnose diabetic retinopathy:
+The following methods can help eye doctors diagnose diabetic retinopathy:

 Dilated eye exam

-The doctor administers drops into the patient’s eyes.
-These drops dilate the pupils and allow the doctor to view the inside of the eye in a more detailed way.
+For a dilated eye exam, an eye doctor places drops into the person’s eyes.
+These drops dilate the pupils and allow the doctor to view the inside of the eye.

 - abnormalities in the blood vessels, optic nerve, or retina